Introduction

 Does buying property grant Brazilian citizenship?
 No. Property ownership does not grant nationality, automatic naturalization or a Brazilian passport.

 Can residence by investment lead to naturalization?
 It may form part of a long-term path if the person maintains regular residence and later meets naturalization requirements.
-It does not guarantee naturalization.
+It does not support naturalization.

 What are the main types of naturalization?
 Brazilian law provides ordinary, extraordinary, special and provisional naturalization.